miosync-masa/Lambda3Fluid_Dynamics/README.md

 A revolutionary fluid dynamics simulation framework based on **Semantic Tensor Theory** that solves the blow-up problem of traditional Navier-Stokes equations while maintaining structural stability.

+## Lambda³: A “TensorFlow” Approach to Physical Systems
+Instead of handling position, velocity, and temperature separately (as in traditional fluid dynamics), Lambda³ integrates all these into a single multi-dimensional tensor.
+The simulation then computes how this unified tensor “flows” through space, time, and structural events.
+In essence, Lambda³ brings the “TensorFlow” philosophy—unified data, seamless flow—to the world of fluid dynamics and physical structures.

 ## 🌊 Overview

 Lambda³ (Lambda Cube) introduces a novel approach to fluid simulation using **Semantic Tensors (Λ)** that integrate particle position, velocity, and temperature into a unified structural framework.
 This method enables: